souviksn7/DibsProjects/README.md

 <B> Steps to run the program</B>
 <ol>
   <li>Fork the project you want to work
-  <li>open the program in any editor like
+  <li>Open the program of respective language in any editor like
     <ul><b>For C, C++</b>
       <li>DEv C++
       <li>Turbo C